vala-lang/vala-lint/README.md

 keywords=TODO,FIXME
 ```

 In the *Checks* group, each check can be enabled/disabled individually.
 The *Disabler* group allows for disabling a single check at a specific line using an inline comment (see Disabling Errors below).
-Furthermore, each check can have individual - hohpefully self-explanatory - settings, which are also listed in the [wiki](https://github.com/elementary/vala-lint/wiki/Vala-Lint-Checks).
+Furthermore, each check can have individual, hopefully self-explanatory, settings, which are also listed in the [wiki](https://github.com/elementary/vala-lint/wiki/Vala-Lint-Checks).

 ### Disabling Errors